Top photo credit: Nebraska Tourism

 Tanking River Float

-Of course, if traveling to Nebraska is not on the docket, constructing one yourself won’t break the bank.
-Galvanized Livestock tanks run $117.
-Add some seating and an American flag, and voila, float tank complete.
+Of course, if traveling to Nebraska is not on the docket, you can make your own tank, but it’s not cheap.
+Galvanized Livestock tanks run a whopping $439.
+Add some seating and an American flag, and voila, homemade float tank.

 So the next time you feel bored with the same old canoe or kayak, look to Nebraska for innovation and try out tanking for yourself.